-- Letter of introduction (your written statement describing why you would be suited for the internship)
+- Personal Statement (your written statement describing why you would be suited for the internship)

 - Résumé or CV